NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-02-Jesus is Jehovah - Titles and attributes.md

 [^nwt]: The New World Translation butchers this and many other verses.
-For more information see [Changes in the New World Translation.](https://thyreon.com/changes-in-the-new-world-translation/)))
+For more information see [Changes in the New World Translation.](https://thyreon.com/changes-in-the-new-world-translation/)
 [^was]: In the beginning, the Word already **was**, meaning he existed before the beginning.
 [^iam]: Jesus says "I am", referring to Exodus 3:14, meaning he claimed to be Jehovah.
 "I am" is in a grammatical sense not bound by time.
 Jesus always is, existing from eternity to eternity.
+[^askme]: In the Greek, Jesus is saying "Whatever you ask **me** in my name, this I will do."
 [^cloud]: This "son of man" who is the divine Jehovah later turns out to be Jesus.
 Jesus reveals he is the Cloud rider of Daniel 7:13, and the Jews knows he means he is Jehovah.
 [Read this](https://thyreon.com/jesus-is-jehovah-the-cloud-rider/)
 [^ao]: These three scriptures connect to show that Jesus is the First and the Last, the Alpha and the Omega, the Lord God Almighty.
 [^rock]: Jehovah is the only rock, there is no one else.
 This is a unique attribute.
 [^messenger1]: "I (Jehovah) am sending my messenger, and he (John) will clear up a way before **me** (Jehovah)."
 [^messenger2]: "I (Jehovah) am sending my messenger (John) ahead of you (Jesus), who will prepare **your** (Jesus') way"
 [^before]: Jesus is before all things.
+[^wasthere]: Jesus was there since eternity and will be there for eternity.
+[^exodus17]: Reveals that Jehovah in Exodus 17:6 was Jesus.